 Barack Obama praised the decision, stating that ‘misinformation’ is harmful.
 However, there have been some concerns regarding online censorship in the techniques used to identify alleged ‘fake stories’.

 - Snap, Inc. releases Snapchat Spectacles, to be trialed in specific locations and distributed by ‘Snapbot’ vending machines.
 In September, Snapchat released a sneak-peak of their first hardware unit dubbed Snap, Inc’s ‘Spectacles’.

 Spectacles allow users to record video and take photos from their glasses and is, in many senses, a more fashionable replacement to Google’s previously trialed ‘Goggle’s’.
-Want a pair?
-You’ll have to track them down.
-Visit the Spectacles site and try to find a Snapbot.

 - Friends to pushed back up the newsfeed to take priority over discovery pages following mass user controversy.
 Recent backlash by Snapchat users cause Snap, Inc to backtrack on previous changes to the app regarding advertising and placement of discovery pages over friends.